dmtana/YT_downloader/README.md

 <h2>How to create your own YT_downloader bot</h2>

-Get a bot token from a <a href="https://t.me/BotFather">botfather</a>.
+Receive a token from the <a href="https://t.me/BotFather">botfather</a>.
 And start the bot using this simple instruction.

 <h3>Creation script (docker based):</h3>